Author Q&A: State Preemption of Inclusionary Zoning Policies and Health Outcomes

 Overall, adults living in states that preempt inclusionary zoning were more likely to have poor self-rated health status compared to adults in other states.

-Here is our weekly round-up of developments from the world of housing law and health.
+By Temple University Center for Public Health Law Research Here is our weekly round-up of developments from the world of housing law and health.
 For the week of August 7-14, 2017: HUD released its “Worst Case Housing Needs” report to Congress providing national data and analysis of the problems facing low-income renting families.
-CityLab offers a summary of the report here.
-Is California’s housing…
+CityLab offers…

-Below is our weekly review of news and publications related to housing law and equity.
+By Temple University Center for Public Health Law Research Below is our weekly review of news and publications related to housing law and equity.
 This week — July 17-23, 2017 — included news about zoning, segregation and lead poisoning: Dr. Herbert L. Needleman died on July 18.
-Dr. Needleman was a pioneer in the study of the impacts of lead on children’s cognitive ability….
+Dr. Needleman was a pioneer in the study…

-We’re back after a few weeks’ hiatus because of summer holidays.
+By Temple University Center for Public Health Law Research We’re back after a few weeks’ hiatus because of summer holidays.
 There was much ado this week about the Low Income Housing Tax Credit (LIHTC), spurred by an article in the NY Times (third bullet down).
-Some of the conversation circling that article are captured in the subsequent bullets.
-Here are the latest news stories…
+Some of the conversation circling that article are captured in…

-Our latest round-up of the biggest stories in housing law and equity, for the week of June 12-18, 2017: The Joint Center for Housing Studies of Harvard University released the yearly State of the Nation Housing report.
-The report encourages a renewed national commitment to expand the range of housing options available.
-A NY State…
+By Temple University Center for Public Health Law Research Our latest round-up of the biggest stories in housing law and equity, for the week of June 12-18, 2017: The Joint Center for Housing Studies of Harvard University released the yearly State of the Nation Housing report.
+The report encourages a renewed national commitment to expand…

-Affordable housing was the biggest topic of conversation last week, May 29-June 4.
+By Temple University Center for Public Health Law Research Affordable housing was the biggest topic of conversation last week, May 29-June 4.
 Here’s the week in review for housing equity and the law: Vox published an interactive tool with “Everything you need to know about the affordable housing debate.”
-It covers issues from “What is affordable housing?” to gentrification, section 8, and zoning.
-California’s…
+It covers issues from “What is…

-Our weekly update of the latest news in housing law for health and equity, for the week of March 20-27, including one piece written by our own Abraham Gutman: Philadelphia city council held a hearing to evaluate the impact of the evictions on the lives of Philadelphians.
-One solution of for the eviction crisis is…
+By Temple University Center for Public Health Law Research Our weekly update of the latest news in housing law for health and equity, for the week of March 20-27, including one piece written by our own Abraham Gutman: Philadelphia city council held a hearing to evaluate the impact of the evictions on the lives of…